For current political commentary, see the daily political notes.

 I reject Facebook because it requires each used (i.e., person used by Facebook) to have just one account, which means that all the person's activities are grouped together.
 It also insists on knowing the person's usual name, and it is starting to demand a series of different photos.

 I am proud to identify myself when stating my views; I can afford to do that because I am in a fairly safe position.
-There are people who rationally fear reprisals (from employers, gangsters, right-wing extremists, or the state) if they sign their name to their views.
+There are people who rationally fear reprisals (from employers, gangsters, right-wing extremists, left-wing conformity enforcers, or the state) if they sign their name to their views.
 For their sake, let's reject any social networking site which insists on connecting an account to a person's real identity.

 People sometimes ask me to recommend an email service.